-APPLICANT'S NAME

-Dated: A most is a soft a second

-Applicant's name

-STATE OF IDAHO)

-COUNTY OF)ss)

-for said State, personally a , 20, before me, a Notary Public in and appeared APPLICANT'S NAME , known or identified to me to name(s) are subscribed to the within instrument and hey executed the same.
+On this day of , 20, before me, a Notary Public in and for said State, personally appeared APPLICANT'S NAME, known or identified to me to be the person(s) whose name(s) are subscribed to the within instrument and acknowledged to me that they executed the same.

-IN WITNESS WHER year last written above.
-REOF, I have hereunto set my hand and seal on the day and
+IN WITNESS WHEREOF, I have hereunto set my hand and seal on the day and year last written above.

-NOTARY PUBLIC in and for the State of Idaho

-Residing at

-My commission expires

-MINERALS, NAVIGABLE WATERS, OIL & GAS RESOURCE PROTECTION & ASSISTANCE BUREAU

-300 N. 6th Street Suite 103 PO Box 83720 Boise, ID 83720-0050 Phone (208) 334-0200 Fax (208) 334-3698
+NOTARY PUBLIC in and for the State of Idaho Residing at My commission expires MINERALS, NAVIGABLE WATERS, OIL & GAS RESOURCE PROTECTION & ASSISTANCE BUREAU 300 N. 6th Street Suite 103 PO Box 83720 Boise, ID 83720-0050 Phone (208) 334-0200 Fax (208) 334-3698

-STATE BOARD OF LAND COMMISSIONERS

-Brad Little, Governor Phil McGrane, Secretary of State Raúl R. Labrador, Attorney General Brandon D Woolf, State Controller Debbie Critchfield, Sup't of Public Instruction
+DUSTIN T. MILLER, DIRECTOR Working Lands, Trusted Stewards STATE BOARD OF LAND COMMISSIONERS Brad Little, Governor Phil McGrane, Secretary of State Raúl R. Labrador, Attorney General Brandon D Woolf, State Controller Debbie Critchfield, Sup't of Public Instruction